Why don’t kittens like to go to the mall? Because they prefer cat-ologues. Why don’t people like to go the mall? Because we prefer the internet.

 Setting up your shopping feed can get a little tricky, that is… if you’re not following our Shopping Campaign setup guide.

-Another issue is that you can’t bid on keywords individually.
+Another issue is that you can’t bid on keywords individually (but that’s no excuse to not be aware of all the keyword matching options available in AdWords.)
 Instead, Google selects which of your products show up for certain search results.

 The only way you can control your budget preferences is to place your bids on the product-group level.
 So what you’re doing is bidding on a bucket of keywords that your product might show up for.
 This means segmenting your bids is a difficult task because you can’t bid higher or lower based on keyword search volume.